junxit/us-congress-bills-114/metadata.md

 - 2015-09-18 — Placed on the Union Calendar, Calendar No. 200.
 - 2015-09-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-264.
 - 2015-09-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-264.
+- 2015-09-28 — Considered under suspension of the rules. (consideration: CR H6271-6272)
+- 2015-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3089.
+- 2015-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-28 — Mr. Walberg moved to suspend the rules and pass the bill, as amended.
+- 2015-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6271)
+- 2015-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6271)